Esri/arcgis-gitops/azure/arcgis-enterprise-k8s/organization/modules/storage/README.md

 * Creates an Azure resource group for the organization's stores,
 * Creates an Azure storage account and a blob container for the organization's object store,
+* Creates an Azure private endpoint for the blob store,
 * Grants the specified principal Storage Blob Data Contributor role in the storage accounts, and
 * Creates cloud config JSON file for the object store.